Brian Ilad: PBA

 In the 2011 PBA draft, he was drafted 16th overall by the Llamados.
 However, he was traded to the Clickers for Mark Barroca.

 PBA D-League

 Ilad played for the Cebuana Lhuillier Gems in the PBA Developmental League until 2014 when he decided to take a break from professional basketball.

 MPBL

 In 2018, Ilad returned to playing professional basketball.
 He play for the Pasay Voyagers of the Maharlika Pilipinas Basketball League starting the 2018 MPBL Datu Cup.

 However, in the middle of the 2018 Datu Cup, Ilad was waived by the Voyagers, but was picked up by the Cebu City Sharks.

+In February 2024, Ilad is one of the 47 players banned by the MPBL for alleged involvement in game fixing.

 Personal life

 After leaving Cebuana Lhuillier, Ilad worked in Dubai in the United Arab Emirates for a year.
-While in the Persian Gulf country, he participated in local basketball leagues.
+While in the UAE, he participated in local basketball leagues.